NNPDF/nnpdf/doc/sphinx/source/get-started/python-tools.md

     query (and manipulate) the state of the code using a rich shell.

   - PDB: The standard [Python debugger](https://docs.python.org/3/library/pdb.html)
     can be used as an alternative.
-Compared to IPython it has the advantage that it allows to atomically step in the execution of the code, but the disadvantage that the interface is somewhat more complex and often surprising (hint: always [prefix interpreter commands with `!`](https://docs.python.org/3/library/pdb.html#pdbcommand-!)).
+Compared to `IPython` it has the advantage that it allows to automatically step in the execution of the code, but the disadvantage that the interface is somewhat more complex and often surprising (hint: always [prefix interpreter commands with `!`](https://docs.python.org/3/library/pdb.html#pdbcommand-!)).